KevinMarquette/kevinmarquette.github.io/_posts/2017-03-18-Powershell-reading-and-saving-data-to-files.md

         }
     }

 You will notice that this is similar the original hashtable.
 This is why JSON is a popular format.
-It is easy to read and understand.
+It is easy to read, understand and edit if needed.
 I use this all the time in my own projects.

 # Other options and details

 All of those CmdLets are easy to work with.
-We also have access to .Net for more options.
+We also have some other parameters and access to .Net for more options.

+## Get-Content -ReadCount

+The `-ReadCount` parameter on `Get-Content` defines how many lines that `Get-Content` will read at once.
+There are some situations where this can improve the memory overhead of working with larger files.

+This generally includes piping the results to something that can process them as they come in and don't need to keep the input data.

+    $dataset = @{}
+    Get-Content -Path $path -ReadCount 15 |
+        Where-Object {$PSItem -match 'error'} |
+        ForEach-Object {$dataset[$PSItem] += 1}

+This example will count how many times each error shows up in the `$Path`.
+This pipeline can process each line as it is read from the file.

+You may not have code that leverages this often but this is a good option to be aware of.

 ## Faster reads with System.IO.File